Wayne Brown (snooker player): Career

 Brown was a snooker professional on the World Snooker Tour between 1994 and 2005 and reached a career high world ranking of 69.
-He won matches against players such as Steve Davis and Jimmy White in his career.
-He made a high-break of 145 in 1999 at the Benson & Hedges Championship against Joe Perry.
+He won matches against players such as Steve Davis and Jimmy White in his career, defeating Davis in 2001 to qualify for the 2001 Welsh Open, and White in the first round of the China Open in 1999.
+He made a high-break of 145 in November 2000 during the Benson & Hedges Championship against Joe Perry.

-In 2019, as an amateur, Brown won the English Seniors Championship beating Stuart Watson 6-5 in the final.
-He has lost in the final the previous year to Shaun Wilkes.
+In 2019, as an amateur, Brown won the English Seniors Championship beating Stuart Watson 6–5 in the final.
+He had lost in the final of the previous year's competition to Shaun Wilkes.

+In June 2023, he defeated compatriot Harvey Chandler 5-3 in the final of the 2023 EBSA European 6-Red Snooker Championship, held in Bulgaria.
+At the same venue that month he also finished third in the European Seniors 6 Reds Championships.

+In October 2024, he was defeated by Craig Steadman in the final of the EBSA Senior European Snooker Championship having overcome Brendan O'Donoghue from the Republic of Ireland in the semi-final.

+Personal life

+From St Helens, Lancashire, he was layer based in Warrington, Lancashire, he has played for Newton in the Warrington Snooker League and also worked in mental health care in a hospital in the city.